jaymatthewsherman/ImageOutPainting/README.md

 ## To run the model
 * Install dependencies (listed below).
-* Set the values in /'model/config.py/' to reflect how you want to run the model.
+* Set the values in 'model/config.py' to reflect how you want to run the model.
 See the list of features below.
 Alternatively, many of these features can be set during the command call line below.
-Type /'--help/' for options.
+Type '--help' for options.

 ### Hyperparameters in 'model/config.py':
 * MODEL_TYPE: the string representing the model, currently only processes "pix2pix"